Mobility Grant for Norwegian Language and Literature

 Grant for board and lodging:

-- The grant follows the rates set by The Norwegian State Educational Loan Fund for basic support and is NOK 11 020 per month.
+- The grant follows the rates set by The Norwegian State Educational Loan Fund for basic support and is NOK 11 229 per month for the academic year 2021-2022.

 The application procedure